 What does the evidence say about social isolation for older adults?
 And why is it more common during the holidays?
 The first AOTA Everyday Evidence podcast has the answers.
-Listen to the AOTA Everyday Evidence Podcast on Holiday Blues to the right or click here to download.
+Listen to the AOTA Everyday Evidence Podcast on Holiday Blues to the right or listen to the podcast on Stitcher.

 For more information, check out the Occupational Therapy Practice Guidelines for Productive Aging Community-Dwelling Older Adults and the American Journal of Occupational Therapy Special Issue on the Relationship Between Occupation and Productive Aging.